 Pay in Full

-Ohio Articles of Incorporation Requirements
+Filing the Ohio Articles of Incorporation

-Skip this section if you’d like your corporation to begin right away.
+You don’t need to include a street address or even an address at all—just the Ohio city and county where your main office is located.
+This section also includes the option to choose an effective date.
+Skip the effective date section if you’d like your corporation to begin right away.
 If you’d prefer to start on a specific date (maybe the next tax period is on the horizon), you can list an effective date up to 90 days in the future.
-Tip: Most corporations skip this section.
+Tip: Most corporations skip the effective date.

 For each share type, list how many shares you’re creating and their par value.
 Par value is the face value of the share—the amount listed on stock certificates.
 Par value is also typically the lowest value at which a share will be traded.
 If your shares don’t have par value, you can leave the “par value” section blank.
 If you have multiple classes of shares, you’ll also need to attach an explanation of the rights and limitations for each class.